 A separate, but related event to the Great War, was the great 1918 flu pandemic.
 This deadly flu virus attacked more than one-third of the world's population, and within months had killed more than 50 million people – three times as many as the World War I – and did it more quickly than any other illness in recorded history.
 Unlike other flu outbreaks which happen every year and vary in severity, this particularly flu virus attacked young, healthy adults, aged between 20-40.
 There was no cure, no vacine and little support that medicine could provide.
+It affected 200,000 British troops, 400,000 French and 500,000 German troops.

 The origins of this virulent new strain of the flu are still unknown.
 It was first observed in Fort Riley, Kansas, USA, and is believed to have been accidentally carried to Europe by infected American forces personnel.
 One in every four Americans had contracted the influenza virus.
 The disease spread rapidly through the continental US, Canada and Europe.
 It eventually reached around the globe, partially because many were weakened and exhausted by the famines of the World War.